vaiijha/https---github.com-vaiijha-Solar_Irradiance/README.md

-This project was carried out as an academic project during my 3rd year at undergraduate studies at RVCE.
+This project was carried out as an academic project during my 3rd year at undergraduate studies at RVCE, Bengaluru.

 #Main Objectives: